 This can be a vegan Easter brunch for sure!
 Yeast free croissants, gluten free Lemon Cake & Pineapple Cream.
 I keep experimenting with creating gluten- and yeast free goodies, something in high demand in our house!
 My guys love bread, muffins and baked stuff and I also like the challenge of making their favorites as healthy as possible.

 An Easter brunch wouldn’t be complete without croissants, right!?

 I have been wanting to make “healthier” croissants for a while.
 I did the spelt version but this time I wanted to try it without using yeast.
 I remember how my mom and grandma used to make this wonderful light and flaky pastry, rolling and folding to achieve these lovely layers.
 I always got to play around and “help” out ….

 I did add some baking soda and baking powder to make the actual dough lighter.
 Layers coconut oil have replaced butter, needed to keep the dough from becoming a solid instead of croissant like.
 I did do quit a bit of folding and rolling to get the layers right … happy with results and also that it has been approved by my testing team, that is what it is all about!

 I do have to add that it tastes amazing right out of the oven, so freshly baked is the way to go with these!
 Next day was also good, added some jam to my hubbies and he wasn’t complaining.
 I made a double portion of the recipe and kept half in the refrigerator, it also can be frozen, to bake fresh when needed.

 Ingredients for 6 croissants, you of course can double the recipe,

-- 200 grams gluten free or spelt flour
+- 200 grams gluten free all purpose or spelt flour

 - 4 Tbsp. solid coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil

 - 1/4 tsp. pink salt